derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

             The user is logged-in and has existing decks Test steps
             1. Login the user and create 2 new decks
-            2. Check that we can retrieve the list of both existings decks (deck names) for this user from the database.
+            2. Check that we can retrieve the list of all decks - both pre-existings decks (deck names) and those previously created for this user from the database.
         Expected result
-           We view the names of both test decks in the database query Post-conditions
+           We view the names of all decks in the database query - both pre-existing decks and those created as part of the test
+        Post-conditions
            2 new decks are created with expected columns in the database that are linked to this user's account through the owner_id
         ```